Most finance exam candidates are studying and working full time. Luckier ones have employers’ support in the form of study leave and exam fees.

 In this article, you’ll learn how to:

 - manage time more efficiently,

 - still have a life whilst studying for your exams, whether it is CFA, FRM, CAIA, CFP or other ESG qualifications.

-Here’s the tried-and-tested survival guide to balance them all!
+Here’s a tried-and-tested survival guide to balance them all!
 We will use CFA exam as an example here but really, it applies to any professional designation you want to take.

 - #1.
 Manage expectations in order to succeed

 - #2.
 Incorporate some studying around workdays, if possible

 - #4.
 Have a firm start and end time (for everything)